Ibrahim-Aldereni/reading-notes-2/README.md

 ## Intro: :boy:

-*My name is Ibrahim Aldereni, I have a bachelor degree from Zarqa University, I am interested in programming and I have a lot of enthusiasm to learn new skills and ideas about web development.*
+*My name is Ibrahim Aldereni, I have a bachelor degree in electrical engineering from Zarqa University, I am interested in programming and I have a lot of enthusiasm to learn new skills and ideas about web development.*

 ## Table of Contents: :clipboard: